 With the rise of emergent material systems, nanoscale devices and components, there is a need to assess their electronic properties at similar length scales.
 Bulk-sensitive measurements provide characteristic information averaged over the sample or device, and these properties may not be uniform over macroscopic or mesoscopic length scales.
-There is a need to close the measurement gap between spatially-integrated photoemission techniques and atomically-resolved scanning probe-based techniques to tease out the interplay between microstructure and electronic structure, and how ensemble or collective properties impact quantum materials.
+There is a need to close the measurement gap between spatially-integrated photoemission techniques and atomically-resolved scanning probe-based techniques to tease out the interplay between microstructure and electronic structure, and how ensemble or collective properties impact novel and quantum materials.

 PEEM images are generated by photoelectrons that are ejected from a sample by photons.
 PEEM is an electron microscope with many contrasting mechanisms due to topography or electronic variation of a sample.
 Currently, real space imaging can reach a resolution of ~50 nm and can be coupled with energy filtering capability.
 The PEEM is also capable of μ-angle resolved photoemission (μ-ARPES) for samples with uniformity of ~10 μm with an energy resolution of < 300 meV.
 Other capabilities include in-situ heating (up to 1500 K) and cooling (~120 K).